 - Opening each new session of Parliament; Proroguing or dissolving Parliament before a general election.

-The Queen And Her Prime Minister
+The Queen and Her Prime Minister

 Her Majesty has a very unique and special relationship with her Prime Minister, who is the senior political figure in the British Government, regardless of their political party.
 Her Majesty is a constitutional monarch, which allows her to remain politically neutral, while her Prime Minister contends within the political arena.
-When a potential Prime Minister to be is called to Buckingham Palace to be presented to Her Majesty, The Queen will then and only in person ask him or her whether he or she will form a government in the Queen’s name.
+When a potential Prime Minister to be is called to Buckingham Palace to be presented to Her Majesty, The Queen will then and only in-person ask him or her whether he or she will form a government in the Queen’s name.
 To this question, there are only two responses that are realistically possible.
 The most usual is a response of acceptance.
-If the situation is uncertain, as it was with Sir Alec Douglas-Home in 1963, a potential Prime Minister can accept an exploratory commission, where later in time returning later to report either failure or, as occurred in 1963, success.
+If the situation is uncertain, as it was with Sir Alec Douglas-Home in 1963, a potential Prime Minister can accept an exploratory commission, were later in time returning later to report either failure or, as occurred in 1963, success.
 After a new Prime Minister has been appointed by Her Majesty, the Court Circular will record that “the Prime Minister Kissed Hands on Appointment”.
 This is not literally the case, but in actual fact, the literal kissing of her Majesty’s hands will take place later, in private Council.
-To date, there have been twelve British Prime Ministers during Queen’s Elizabeth II’s reign starting when she first ascended the throne with Sir Winston Churchill from 1952- 1955.
-Following her first Prime Minister, these others have followed in succession:
+To date, there have been twelve British Prime Ministers during Queen Elizabeth II’s reign starting when she first ascended the throne with Sir Winston Churchill from 1952- 1955.
+Following her first Prime Minister, these others have followed in succession.

 - Sir Anthony Eden 1955-1957